This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Reduce heat to medium.
 Add garlic and saute for one minute, until fragrant.
 Add marinara sauce, basil, sea salt, and black pepper.
 (Adjust seasonings to taste depending on the marinara sauce you use.)
 Cook for another 2-3 minutes, until heated through.

 Set the oven to the broil setting.
 Drain or blot extra fluid from mushroom caps.
-Fill mushroom caps with turkey marinara mixture.
+Fill mushroom caps with sausage marinara mixture.
 Top with shredded cheese.
 Broil on the top rack until cheese is melted and slightly browned (about 3 minutes).

 Nutritional information may vary slightly depending on the marinara sauce you use.
 It also assumes lean 93/7 ground turkey.